 - Deposits to hold seats in a class upon admission

 All these costs and fees can add up so it is important that you plan in advance.
-If you have serious financial constraints, you may be eligible for fee waivers.
+If you have significant financial constraints, you may be eligible for fee waivers.

 It is critical that you maintain a strong credit record as you prepare for and apply to law school.
 Do not let a poor credit history interfere with your ability to borrow money for law school.